usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/TESTING.md

 ### "Computer Model" metaschema

-This suite uses an extension of AJ Stein's 'computer metaschema' model for testing, maintained here as [testing/computer_metaschema.xml](testing/computer_metaschema.xml).
+This suite uses an extended variant of the 'computer metaschema' model by AJ Stein and team for testing, maintained here as [testing/computer_metaschema.xml](testing/computer_metaschema.xml).

 The Inspector XSLT feature set can be tested by generating XSLT and schemas and creating instances (e.g. `valid` and `invalid` instances) from this metaschema, which exercise its feature set.

+See the original and other examples in [the specification's repository](https://github.com/usnistgov/metaschema/blob/develop/examples/).

 #### Refresh the 'computer model' XSD